Here we list resources that people and agencies can use to prepare for and deal with ash

 (available in English, Spanish, and Japanese).

-Below are a series of posters, providing concise best practice information for critical infrastructure managers to effectively prepare for, respond to, and recover from ash
+Below is a series of posters, commissioned by USAID, the Volcano Disaster Assistance Program and US Geological Survey, providing concise best practice information for critical infrastructure managers to effectively prepare for, respond to, and recover from ash

--producing volcanic eruptions.
 Content is based on the latest international research and informed by observations from around the world.
-We thank the Auckland Lifelines Group in New Zealand for making these posters available.
+It is modified from a set of New Zealand-focused posters commissioned by the Auckland Lifelines Group.

 Volcanic ashfall advice for: